telerik/fiddler-jam-docs/security.md

 When the advanced option **Mask all post data** is switched **on**, all POST data (including the known formats listed above) is fully masked.

-### What is Sensetive Data
+### What is Sensitive Data

-Fiddler Jam considers the following as a sensetive data:
+Fiddler Jam considers the following as a sensitive data:

 1. POST data where the **property name** is tested for keywords that can contain potentially sensitive data such as:

     - rsa, dsa, ed25519, ecdsa which are cryptographic algorithms commonly used for private keys
     - contains the words **private**
     - contains the word **key**